ktexml/ktex-spec/spec/02-Language.md

 # Language

-Clients use the KTex markup language to prepare texts for publication.
-We refer to such texts as source documents.
-A document is built from a sequence of blocks, which optionally use operators to modify their content.
+The KTex markup language is used to prepare document.
+A document is built from a sequence of blocks, which are built using operators.

 The source text of a KTex document must be a sequence of {SourceCharacter}s.
 These characters must be described by a sequence of {Token} lexical grammars.